UberJason/ShortcutsWatchOSBugs/README.md

 1. Run the iOS app once, which triggers a donation and shows the shortcut on Spotlight.
 2. Run the watchOS app once, which sets a relevant shortcut and shows the shortcut on Siri Watch Face.

 ## First watch bug: a shortcut on watchOS handles successfully but shows error UI.
+(Radar: [41296288](https://bugreport.apple.com/web/?problemID=41296288))
 1. Debug the iOS shortcut from Spotlight: notice that it handles correctly and then shows the success UI correctly.
 2. Debug the watchOS shortcut from the Siri Watch Face: notice that it handles successfully (prints "Handled!") but shows the UI "There was a problem.
 Try again...".

 ## Second watch bug: if the confirm(intent:completion:) method is implemented, the handle(intent:completion:) method is not called when running a shortcut.
+(Radar: [41296444](https://bugreport.apple.com/web/?problemID=41296444))
 1. Debug the iOS shortcut from Spotlight: notice that it confirms and handles successfully (prints "Confirmed!" and "Handled!")
 2. Debug the watchOS shortcut from the Siri Watch Face: notice that it handles successfully (prints "Handled!"), and shows the UI "There was a problem.
 Try again..."
 3. In WatchIntentHandler.swift, uncomment lines 20-23, implementing confirm(intent:completion:)